Landcruiser VDJ79 PDI 6 speed (6R80) Auto Conversion Kit

 The 8HP is a great box and I would have one in my town car but we're still convinced that PDI pushing ahead with the 6R80 development was the right choice for those going exploring outside city limits.
 The 6R80 is Fords upgraded version of the 6HP - this 6HP has been pushed hard in Australia in the XR6 turbo Barra engines achieving huge power and torque figures.
 In the USA there are Mustangs doing 6 second ¼ mile times running the 6R80.
 Then there are some souped up F150 that are pulling a lot of weight around.
 Indeed, some of the parts for building high performance 6HP are taken from the 6R80.

-A local shop (to PDI) builds 6HP gearboxes that can handle a tail shaft twisting 1800nm torque.
+A local shop (close to PDI) builds 6HP gearboxes that can handle a tail shaft twisting 1800nm torque.
 A standard gearbox is rated from the factory as 800nm but we increase internal clamping pressures to improve holding ability at higher torque - we are selling the standard box to handle up to 300hp and 850nm at wheels.
 For those running more power, we will be getting the box built with a selection of internal upgrades, including billet parts and Excedy stage 2 clutches that have a 40% increase in clutch surface area - basically you won’t get them to slip.

 The 8HP75 are factory rated to 750nm and they too increase pressures to make it better, but they run a smaller torque converter than the (F150) 6R80.